-Un Unit Title Understand Market Segmentation Lev Level Cre edit Value 3 Gu ided Learning Hours 15 Lea Learning Outcomes ssment Criteria 1.
+Unit : Title L2B2 L2B2 Understand Market Segmentation Unit : Ofqual ref.no.
+K/651 K/651/0450 Leve Level Cred Credit Value Guid Guided Learning Hours 15 Lear Learning Outcomes sment Criteria 1.
 Understand how 1.1 Describe the range of consumer and business segmentation customers can be bases segmented 1.2 Outline the benefits of segmentation for an organisation 1.3 Define what is meant by an 'Ideal Customer Profile (ICP)' 1.4 Describe how to target a segment for sales purposes 2.
-Understand different 2.1 Describe primary and secondary market research methods market research methods 2.2 Outline how to carry out market research and techniques 2.3 Explain the challenges associated with carrying out market research for sales purposes
+Understand different 2.1 Describe primary and secondary market research methods 1 market research methods 2.2 Outline how to carry out market research 6 and techniques 2.3 Explain the challenges associated with carrying out market research for sales purposes

-Addition Additional Information Unit pur pose and aims To enable learners to understand how customers can be segmented.
+Additional Information Unit purpose and aims To enable learners to understand how customers can be segmented.
 They will also understand different market research methods and techniques.
 Details of the relationship between the unit and apprenticeship standards Not linked to an apprenticeship standard.
-Ofqual s of the unit within the ubject/sector ation system 15.4 - Marketing and Sales Indicativ ve Content 1. psychographic income etc. The different variety, revenue, The benefits a positioning the pricing, focus to the definition How to target tailor messaging to, and use a common etc. ssociated with market segmentation, e.g., tailoring product/offer, e product/service in relevant places, support establishing best time/money on most likely customers etc. of Ideal Customer Profile (ICP) and how they are used in sales a market segment, e.g., research who they are and what they want, ng to their situation, use language and imagery that prospects relate onsistent approach across all channels etc. 2.
-The key primary market research methods that are used, e.g., questionnaire, for groups, interviews, polls, field observation etc. The key secondary market research methods that are used, e.g., desk activities, news articles, online reports, statistics, journals, etc. How to select market research methods for sales purposes, e.g., surveys, focus groups, interviews, observations, secondary information sources etc.
+Location of the unit within the Ofqual subject/sector classification system 15.4 - Marketing and Sales Indicativ ve Content 1. psychographic income etc. The different visize, revenue, The benefits a positioning the pricing, focus to the definition How to target tailor messaging The range of consumer segmentation bases, e.g., demographic, geographic, psychographic, technographic, occupation, behavioural, generational/life stage, income etc. The different ways that organisations/businesses can be segmented, e.g., sector, size, revenue, location etc. The benefits associated with market segmentation, e.g., tailoring product/offer, positioning the product/service in relevant places, support establishing best pricing, focus time/money on most likely customers etc. The definition of Ideal Customer Profile (ICP) and how they are used in sales How to target a market segment, e.g., research who they are and what they want, tailor messaging to their situation, use language and imagery that prospects relate to, and use a consistent approach across all channels etc. The key primary market research methods that are used, e.g., questionnaire, focus groups, interviews, polls, field observation etc. The key secondary market research methods that are used, e.g., desk activities, news articles, online reports, statistics, journals, etc. 2. groups, interviThe key secondnews articles,How to select